 What Kind of Designs Work Best

-Not every design translates perfectly onto a Bearbrick โ and we'll always be honest with you about what works and what doesn't.
+Not every design translates perfectly onto a Bearbrick, and we'll always be upfront with you about what works and what doesn't.
 Here's our honest guide:

 Bold, Flat Colours

-Single-colour fills, colour-blocked zones, and solid brand colours are where airbrush customisation shines brightest.
-Clean, deliberate, and striking.
+Single-colour fills, colour-blocked zones, and solid brand colours are where our airbrush work really shines.
+Clean, deliberate, and striking every time.

 Logos & Simple Graphics

-Shields, emblems, numbers, and icons work beautifully with stenciling.
-Think sports teams, brand marks, and iconic symbols.
+Shields, emblems, numbers, and icons all work beautifully with stenciling β think sports teams, brand marks, and other iconic symbols.

 Stripes & Geometric Patterns

-Racing stripes, panels, and geometric shapes are tailor-made for masking and stencil layering โ clean results every time.
+Racing stripes, panels, and geometric shapes are just tailor-made for masking and stencil layering, giving clean results every time.

 Gradients

-Less is more here.
-Subtle gradients are possible but increase complexity and spraying time considerably.
-We keep gradients minimal to stay true to the bold Medicom aesthetic.
+Less is more here!
+Subtle gradients are possible, but they add quite a bit of complexity and spraying time.
+We tend to keep gradients minimal, to stay true to that bold Medicom aesthetic.

 Fine Detail / Intricate Art

-Highly intricate designs require more stencil layers, more curing time, and more precision.
-These are possible but will affect timeline and price accordingly.
+Highly intricate designs need more stencil layers, more curing time, and more precision.
+We can absolutely do it, just know it'll affect the timeline and price accordingly.

 Not Sure?
 Ask Us

-Send us your idea and we'll give you an honest assessment of what's achievable, how long it'll take, and what it'll look like at the end.
+Send us your idea and we'll give you an honest, no-fuss assessment of what's achievable, how long it'll take, and what it'll look like at the end.